Dean Jones (cricketer): Controversy

 An incident on 16 January 1993 during the first one-day final of the 1992–93 Benson & Hedges World Series against West Indies at the Sydney Cricket Ground, when he asked paceman Curtly Ambrose to remove the wristband he was wearing on his bowling arm.
+Jones maintained that he did so because Ambrose wore the same color wristbands as the ball that was used, and that it was hard to determine where it was released, while Ambrose maintained that he wore the wristbands to dry the sweat off of his forehead.
 Riled by this request, Ambrose went on to take 5/32 for the match.
 He followed this up in the remaining two games of the Test series with a 10-wicket haul in Adelaide and then a famous spell of 7 for 1 in Perth to help the West Indies retain the Frank Worrell Trophy.
 Writing about the incident over 20 years later, Jones reflected that, at the time, he was struggling to keep his place in the team after having his thumb broken by Wasim Akram.
 Furthermore, Damien Martyn had taken Jones's spot in the Test side, and Jones was furious after coach Bob Simpson announced the team for the upcoming Test in Adelaide and was again left out.
 Jones noticed that Ambrose's white wristbands were causing difficulties for the batsmen, and thought that by asking him to remove them, "it would create a massive stir within the Windies team and might get Ambrose to bowl a different line and length".

 Jones's commentating contract with 10 Sport was terminated after referring to South African player Hashim Amla as a "terrorist" on 7 August 2006.
 When Amla, who is a Muslim with a full beard, took a catch, Jones was heard to say "the terrorist gets another wicket".
 Jones made the comment during a commercial break; however, the comment went to air live in South Africa, as its broadcast had not been interrupted.
 He apologised for his actions.

 In April 2020, Jones rescinded his life membership at Cricket Victoria and removed his name from the best men's one-day player award, the Dean Jones Medal.
 He suggested the administration had given "jobs for the boys" in hiring David Hussey and Michael Klinger as head coaches of the Melbourne Stars and Melbourne Renegades, respectively—jobs he had applied for at the time.
 The comments were labelled "a good bit of self-promotion" by Cricket Victoria performance boss Shaun Graf.
-Both the life membership and one-day player of the year were later reinstated posthumously in December of the same year with “full support” from his family.
+Both his life membership and the one-day player of the year being named in his honour were later reinstated posthumously in December of the same year with “full support” from his family.